vossisboss/pvdjango/README.md

 ### Experiment with StreamField blocks

 There is a whole list of [default blocks](https://docs.wagtail.org/en/stable/reference/streamfield/blocks.html) you can use in Wagtail.
 You can also combine these blocks in custom arrangements with [StructBlock](https://docs.wagtail.org/en/stable/topics/streamfield.html#structblock).
-If the default blocks are quite what you need, you can even add [custom blocks](https://docs.wagtail.org/en/stable/advanced_topics/customisation/streamfield_blocks.html#custom-streamfield-blocks) to your project.
+If the default blocks aren't quite what you need, you can even add [custom blocks](https://docs.wagtail.org/en/stable/advanced_topics/customisation/streamfield_blocks.html#custom-streamfield-blocks) to your project.
 StreamField goes about as far as your imagination goes!

 ## Final words